For more information about Jewish history, culture, and traditions, click here:

 Veterans’ recognition service

-Three or four times a month, when Rabbi Micah is not with us, Congregation Beth El will hold an informal Torah study group.
+When a rabbi is not with us, Congregation Beth El will hold an informal Torah study group.
 This is not a class -- it is simply another way to celebrate Shabbat, and everyone is welcomed to attend.
 The group will read the triennial portion of the current parshah in English.
 Conversation will be respectful of our traditions, and consider contemporary, historical, spiritual, moral. political, and cultural themes.
 We will also say kaddish for those who are in mourning or who are recognizing a yahrzeit.

 As a lay group, we will bring all of our knowledge and ignorance to the discussion, and explore the meaning of Torah as best we can.
 Before getting together, attendees are encouraged (but not required) to read the parshah independently.
 Use our familiar Etz Chaim, or any other chumash, or read the parshah on the web.

 If you wish to prepare a dvar Torah and lead the discussion, or if you can provide kiddush, that’s great.
 And if you wish to say kaddish on a particular occasion, we will make an effort to assemble a minyan.
 Please call or email the CBE office administrator at least a week ahead so we can coordinate with you.
 Check the CBE calendar for the next Torah Study.